 Going forward, I’m passionate about seeking opportunities to inspire young people and send out the message that the construction industry presents a broad spectrum of exciting careers for the next generation.
 As a representative of the industry, it’s key to reinforce the fact that we will only be able to deliver the real and lasting transformation that is needed in the construction sector, if we have the vital input of a diverse range of young people with dynamic skills and experiences.

-Andreea Vihristencu is the Insight & Engagement Coordinator for Constructing Excellence.
+Andreea Vihristencu was the Insight & Engagement Coordinator for Constructing Excellence.
+She is currently a consultant at Asite.
+Learn more about the Transforming Construction Futures campaign.